But none are so devious or physically demanding as the Red Bull 400. And drinking no amount of Red Bull can help you.

 Top men and women finish in the four-to-six-minute neighborhood.
 Others don’t even finish.

 Who would subject themselves to this sort of punishment?
 A lot of people.
 It’s the ultimate short-race challenge, and a new edition to the ol’ bucket list for fitness junkies.
-This year alone, the race’s seventh edition, the Red Bull 400 will be run on 14 ski jump sites across the globe, including a stop in the US — Park City, Utah on September 30th (details forthcoming).
+This year alone, the race’s eighth edition, the Red Bull 400 will be run on 17 ski jump sites across the globe, including two stops in the US — Copper Peak, MI on May 12 and Park City, UT on September 29 (details forthcoming).

 Already got a thing for hills?
-Maybe you’re ready to take on Hochfirstschanze (famed ski jumping hill in Titisee-Neustadt, Germany) at the first-ever Red Bull 400 World Championships this July.
+Maybe you’re ready to take on Paul-Ausserleitner (famed ski jumping hill in Bischofshofen, Austria) at the second annual Red Bull 400 World Championships this August.